 The secret to multi-tasking is that it isn’t actually multi-tasking.
 It’s just extreme focus and organization. – Joss Whedon

-If you’re living the life of the average urban dweller, you probably have a lot going on during most days.
+If you’re living the life of the average professional, you probably have a lot going on during most days.
 At times, you might feel like a circus acrobat, walking on a tightrope, juggling several balls in the air.
-If you’re lucky, you might get through the act without dropping any balls and having some time left for rest and relaxation.
+If you’re lucky, you might get through the act without dropping any balls.

-For most individuals, it’s a challenge to maintain a sense of equanimity and balance while going through their hectic schedules.
+For most individuals, it’s a challenge to maintain balance while going through their hectic schedules.
 According to a poll done by Harris Interactive, today’s employees are under more stress than ever before, with one-third of workers burned out by their jobs.
 This has led to a staggering increase in stress-related illnesses such depression, anxiety, insomnia, migraines and adult ADHD.

-This is a clear indication that the average worker finds it challenging to maximize their time and performance to their highest optimal point.
+This clearly indicated that the average worker finds it challenging to maximize their time and performance.
 The problem is that we have a limited number of hours in a day and you can only do so much in 24 hours.
-Besides magically adding more hours to the clock, the only other alternative is to do more in less time without burning out and running yourself to the ground.
+Besides adding more hours to the clock, the only other alternative is to do more in less time without burning out and running yourself to the ground.

 And that’s where multi-tasking comes into the picture.
 Multi-tasking is a skill that can help you get more done in less time, if it’s done correctly.
-While some people find multi-tasking to be a breeze and a way of life, others either resist doing it (and fall back on meeting their deadlines) or they tolerate it so that they can stay in the game long enough to get things done.
+While some people find multi-tasking to be a breeze and a way of life, others either resist doing it or they tolerate it so that they can stay in the game long enough to get things done.

 Those who find multi-tasking to be exhausting and unnatural will eventually experience the draining effects of it.
 Science has proven time and time again that it’s counter-productive to tackle two or more things simultaneously because our brains cannot withstand the cognitive overload.
 Your mind will freeze, just as how a computer locks up when too many windows and programs are open.